RediSearch/RediSearch/docs/docs/query/geo-spatial.md

 Here is a more detailed explanation of this query:

-1. **Field name**: You need to replace `geo_shape_field` with the `GEOSHAPE` field's name on which you want to query.
+1. **Field name**: you need to replace `geo_shape_field` with the `GEOSHAPE` field's name on which you want to query.
-2. **Spatial operator**: Spatial operators define the relationship between the shapes in the database and the shape you are searching for.
+2. **Spatial operator**: spatial operators define the relationship between the shapes in the database and the shape you are searching for.
 You can either use `WITHIN` or `CONTAINS`. `WITHIN` finds any shape in the database that is inside the given shape. `CONTAINS` queries for any shape that surrounds the given shape.
-3. **Parameter**: The query refers to a parameter named `shape`.
+3. **Parameter**: the query refers to a parameter named `shape`.
 You can use any parameter name here.
 You need to use the `PARAMS` clause to set the parameter value.
 The value follows the [well-known text representation of a geometry](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry).
 Supported types are `POINT(x y)` and `POLYGON((x1 y1, x2 y2, ...))`.
 4. **Dialect**: Shape-based queries have been available since version three of the query dialect.

 The following example query verifies if a bicycle is within a pickup zone: